 Eric Sagara is a visiting senior data journalist with the Big Local News Project and part of the JSK Fellowships Impact Partnership with Big Local News.
 He was the senior data reporter for Reveal at the Center for Investigative Reporting prior to coming to Stanford.
 He was also a news applications fellow at ProPublica where he worked on projects about pharmaceutical payments to doctors, deadly force in police agencies and the trail of guns in the United States.
 Prior to that, he was a reporter on The Newark Star-Ledger’s data team.
 Sagara is originally from Arizona, where he reported on business, education, crime, wildfires and government.

-Lorry I. Lokey Visiting Professor in Professional Journalism
+Big Local News associate director-tools and Lorry I. Lokey Visiting Professor in Professional Journalism